zzzprojects/docs/learndapper.com/pages/saving-data/insert.md

 ## Conclusion

 In conclusion, Dapper provides a simple and easy-to-use method for inserting data with the `Execute` and `ExecuteAsync` methods.
-You write your `INSERT` sql statement and provide either a single item or a list.
+You write your `INSERT` SQL statement and provide either a single item or a list.

 ## Related Articles